Optimization Under Uncertainty for Energy Infrastructure Planning: A Synthesis of Methods, Tools, and Open Challenges: Introduction

-This survey complements prior reviews that have examined i) CEMs in power systems \citep{Koltsaklis2018_survey, GacituaEtal2018_survey_GTEP, Kaya2025_EJOR_survey} and integrated energy systems \citep{Klatzer2022_survey, FarrokhifarEtal2020_survey}; ii) optimization under uncertainty in power grid applications \citep{RoaldEtal2023_survey, Zakaria2020_survey}; or iii) specific themes in energy systems modeling, such as general modeling challenges \citep{Fodstad2022_survey}, the role of storage \citep{Levin2023_survey}, and incorporation of climate uncertainty \citep{Plaga2023_survey}.
-What distinguishes this survey is the consolidation of key modeling and methodological developments in optimization-based infrastructure planning under uncertainty, examining existing software tools, and identifying persistent gaps that limit their effectiveness to support better decision-making practices.
-The thematic review of the literature and persistent gaps is summarized in Fig.~\ref{fig:co-occurrence} which provides a diagnostic lens on the structural configuration of the field.
-We return to this figure in Section~\ref{sec:discussion}.
+This survey complements prior reviews that have examined i) CEMs in power systems \citep{Koltsaklis2018_survey, GacituaEtal2018_survey_GTEP, Kaya2025_EJOR_survey} and integrated energy systems \citep{Klatzer2022_survey, FarrokhifarEtal2020_survey}; ii) optimization under uncertainty in power grid applications \citep{RoaldEtal2023_survey, Zakaria2020_survey}; or iii) specific themes in energy systems modeling, such as general modeling challenges \citep{Fodstad2022_survey}, the role of storage \citep{Levin2023_survey}, and incorporation of climate uncertainty \citep{Plaga2023_survey}. {This survey differs by using the intersection among planning decisions, uncertainty treatment, modeling fidelity, and practical implementation.
+Specifically, it offers four contributions.
+Specifically, it synthesizes how different sources and timescales of uncertainty are represented through different modeling paradigms across energy planning problems.
+It then relates these formulations to modeling fidelity and solution methods and derives the conditional co-occurrence analysis summarized in Fig.~\ref{fig:co-occurrence} to identify dominant combinations and underexplored intersections in the literature.
+Moreover, it compares representative open-source CEM tools to assess how methodological advances are translated into accessible and reproducible implementations and to identify capabilities that remain limited in existing software.
+Finally, the survey presents an interpretation of the findings relative to the needs of different decision-makers and stakeholders. }

 The paper is organized to first lay out the decision context and modeling purpose of energy infrastructure planning in Section~\ref{sec:decision-context}.
 Scope and preliminaries are given in Section~\ref{sec:scope_background}.
 Section~\ref{sec:review} presents the detailed survey of the reviewed papers.
 Remaining challenges and the potential research gaps are explained in Section~\ref{sec:gaps}.
 The emerging role of machine learning on energy infrastructure planning under uncertainty is discussed in Section~\ref{sec:ml_role}.
 We summarize the gaps and discuss their importance and implications in Section~\ref{sec:discussion}.
 Finally, Section~\ref{sec:conclusion} concludes the survey.